 When it comes to pricing slab pre-treatments, we use the square footage of the space to be treated to determine the price.
 It’s a pretty straightforward calculation: Length x Width = Square Footage.
 Of course, not all homes are perfectly square; some adjustments may need to be made to account for angles, round edges, etc. The square footage allows us to determine how much concentrated product (and therefore diluted product) is required.
 If multiple trips and/or treatments are needed because of the construction timelines, that of course will have an impact on the cost of the treatment, to at least account for the increase in labor and fuel costs.

-Soil treatments to homes built on crawlspaces are performed in a slightly different manner .
+Soil treatments to homes built on crawlspaces are performed in a slightly different manner.
 Unlike a slab, the soil in the crawlspace does not need to be entirely covered in termiticide.
 Instead, pest control companies will focus on the soil adjacent to the foundation elements, such as piers, footings, and the foundation wall.
 The general treatment concept is to focus on surfaces that termites use to attach tunnels or “mud tubes” to for access.
 Since they require a substrate to build their tubes on, and can’t crawl through mid-air, open areas where the soil doesn’t make contact with the structure are of little concern.

 When it comes to pricing the treatment for homes with a crawl space or basement, we focus on the linear footage, as well as how many piers are present.
 Because we need to only treat the soil adjacent to the foundation walls and piers, less product is usually needed.
-Another factor that affects the price is the presence of the sub-floor.
+Another factor that affects the price is the presence of the subfloor.
 If the sub-floor has been installed before the foundation is treated, much more effort goes into the treatment, therefore increasing labor costs.

 In the pest control world, there are a plethora of available termiticides.
 At Remedy, we typically use one of three types of termiticides.
 The primary differences between these products are residual effect and brand recognition, each of which has an impact on product price.
 Our go-to brands are:

 Of these three, Dominion 2L is the most cost-effective.
 It gets the job done and meets the minimum requirements of a pre-treat.
-However, Dominion 2L does not have a long residual effect for termite prevention.
-Because of this, most pest control companies won’t provide a guarantee beyond the first year, meaning another termite treatment, or a “booster”, would be required to continue the termite protection warranty on your house.
+However, Dominion 2L does not have a long residual effect on termite prevention.
+Because of this, most pest control companies won’t provide a guarantee beyond the first year, meaning another termite treatment, or a “booster,” would be required to continue the termite protection warranty on your house.

-Taurus SC is a very popular termiticide, because it has the same active ingredient as Termidor (the godfather of modern liquid termite products) at a lower price point.
+Taurus SC is a very popular termiticide because it has the same active ingredient as Termidor (the godfather of modern liquid termite products) at a lower price point.
 The residual effect of this product allows homeowners to have an extended warranty beyond the first year and is very effective at preventing termites over a relatively long period of time.

 Termidor SC has the longest residual effect of all three products, has the dominant product market share of liquid termite treatments (because of its excellent reputation), and is typically what we recommend to builders or homeowners who desire a long-term warranty.
 With Termidor SC, pest control companies are usually willing to extend the warranty for up to 5 years before a booster treatment is required.
 The drawback here is the price, as it is the most expensive termiticide on the market.